Romiley railway station: Service

-On Saturdays, there is a similar level of service to Manchester and Marple / Rose Hill Marple, but an hourly service to New Mills and Sheffield.

-On Sundays, there is an hourly service each way to Manchester Piccadilly and to Sheffield.
+On Sundays, there is an hourly service each way to Manchester Piccadilly and to Sheffield; there is no service to and from Rose Hill.

 Future

 As part of Manchester's Transport Innovation Fund (TIF) bid, which would have seen a weekday peak time congestion charge introduced on roads into the city centre in order for a £3bn injection into the region's public transport, it had been announced that Marple railway station would have seen an increase to four services per hour in both directions throughout the day to Manchester Piccadilly.

 This would therefore have meant an increase to five services per hour at Romiley, with possibility for more, should services from Rose Hill have been increased as discussed.
-The line would have effectively been run as a "turn up and go" operation, offering users of stations along the route the ease of showing up without generally needing to know exact departure times.
+The line would have effectively been run as a 'turn up and go' operation, offering users of stations along the route the ease of showing up without generally needing to know exact departure times.